SF-WDI-LABS/ruby-arrays-hashes/README.md

 Isn't that just so incredibly readable?

-#### Extra Detail: Dem Blocks Tho!
+#### Extra Detail: Blocks Tho!

-That `do`/`end` thing you're messing with is called a _block_, and it just runs the code in between, almost like a little function without a name - like anonymous functions in JavaScript or lambdas in Python.
+That `do`/`end` thing you're using is called a _block_, and it just runs the code in between, almost like a little function without a name - like anonymous functions in JavaScript.

 You'll see blocks all the time, and you'll use `.each` like it's your job.
 It just loops through each value in your array and assigns a local variable (that you decide) to each object.
 You come up with what you want it called in the "pipes", aka those tall neighbors surrounding the variable: `|a_variable_of_my_choosing|`.